 Carlton Mitchell Interfaith Series

 Each spring, Interfaith Winston-Salem organizes a tour that visits three houses of worship.
 Included in the sites visited are a mosque each year, the Jewish temple every other year, and an orthodox worship center every other year.
+In 2019 the tour will visit the Annoor Islamic Center; Forsyth County’s first Hindu temple, the Sri Mata Hindu Temple; and Temple Emanuel, a Reform Judaism worship center.
 Although adults are encouraged to attend, the focus is on youth in middle and high schools.
 The tours conclude with a free pizza party.
-Contact firstname.lastname@example.org.
+Contact email@example.com.

 Festival of Faith and Culture

 Children in kindergarten through the fifth grade learn about multiple cultural and faith traditions through arts, crafts, music, dance, food and other disciplines during this Sunday afternoon event each autumn.
-The projects include Buddhist prayer flags, fish designs for Christianity, Arabic calligraphy from Islam, elephant idols from Hinduism, menorahs from Judaism and many others.
-The 2017 festival at The Enterprise Center Nov.
-5 will be our sixth annual.
-Contact email@example.com.
+The projects include Buddhist prayer flags, fish designs for Christianity, Arabic calligraphy from Islam, symbols from the Day of the Dead, elephant idols from Hinduism, menorahs from Judaism and many others.
+The 2018 festival on Sunday, November 4 at Highland Presbyterian Church will be our seventh annual event.
+Contact firstname.lastname@example.org.

-Interfaith Winston-Salem provided the impetus in 2013 for the City of Winston-Salem to become only the 18th city in the world to sign the Charter for Compassion.
-Our Compassion Corner project has placed benches on playgrounds at more than 10 local elementary schools.
-We assisted in creation of Triad Restorative Justice, a new nonprofit that is introducing restorative practices to the commumity.
-Contact Truman Dunn firstname.lastname@example.org.
+Interfaith Winston-Salem provided the impetus in 2013 for the City of Winston-Salem to become the 18th city in the world to sign the Charter for Compassion.
+Our Compassion Corner project has placed benches on playgrounds at more than 15 local elementary schools.
+Habitat for Humanity of Forsyth County is now partnering with Compassionate Winston-Salem to design and build Compassion Corner benches.
+School staff, parents and children will be able to build their own benches at the Habitat shop.
+We also assisted in creation of Triad Restorative Justice, a nonprofit that is introducing restorative practices to the community.
+Contact Truman Dunn email@example.com

 In an effort to bring improved understanding between Muslim and Christian neighbors, we began a series of gatherings in summer 2017.
 The goal is to create learning and relationship-building opportunities for Christians whose perceptions and fear of Muslims has intensified in the current political climate.
 Contact Truman Dunn firstname.lastname@example.org